AdobeDocs/workfront.en/help/quicksilver/planning/access/access-information.md

 ---
-title: Adobe Workfront Planning Access Information: Article Index
+title: "Adobe Workfront Planning Access Information: Article Index"
 description: As a Workfront administrator, you must give access to your users to use Adobe Workfront Planning.
 The following articles contain information about what access your users need to use Workfront Planning.
 author: Alina
 feature: Workfront Planning